vippsas/shopware-plugin/docs/configure.md

 php bin/console plugin:install --activate VippsMobilepayEpayment
 ```

-After running the installation and activation of the plugin clear the cache.
+After running the installation and activation of the plugin, clear the cache.

 ```bash
 php bin/console cache:clear
 ```

-The plugin is now installed and activated go to [configure](#configure)
+The plugin is now installed and activated.
+Go to [configure](#configure).

 ### Shopware UI